2020 Cadillac CT5 revealed with Escala looks and turbo power

 Set to make its formal debut next month at the 2019 New York International Auto Show, the CT5 is first in Cadillac's upcoming sedan offensive.
 A compact CT4 will slot below the CT5, while the CT6's future is hazy at best.
 With the XT4, XT5, and XT6 crossover SUVs future already secured, Cadillac's sedans needed a rethink.

 The CT5 is sized between the ATS and CTS and features a design inspired by 2016's Escala concept car.
 A wide grille flanked by horizontal LED headlights give the car visual width, while a strong character line down the side is a neatly pressed look.
 A kink off the rear window line into the C-pillar adds some verve, although we'll reserve judgement on whether it comes off cheap in person.

-First shown in Sport trim, the CT5 will also be available in a Luxury trim that will likely feature more chrome trim.
+Available Luxury and Sport trims will also allow customers to alter the appearance and ride characteristics to suit, with the former distinguished by its extra splashing of chrome on the exterior.

 The interior of the CT5 is said to be a driver-focused high-tech place with touch-sensitive controls set to be a prominent feature.
 Cadillac's Super Cruise hands-free driver assist system will also be offered.